↑

 Looking for a way to stay motivated about taking better care of yourself?
 Check out my Bible study by clicking my affiliate link.

-Like many others, you may feel overwhelmed by the number of tasks that comprise effective self-care routines.
+Like many others, you may feel overwhelmed by the volume of tasks that comprise effective self-care routines.

 Lack of time or feeling too busy is the most formidable barrier, making it impossible (or at least feeling impossible) to dedicate enough time to your mental health, personal hygiene, or daily tasks.